bogdanfinn/helheim-go/Readme.md

 * go 1.17
 * helheim 0.8.6 py38

+Do not use `go get ...` to install this module.
+Just add `"github.com/bogdanfinn/helheim-go"` to your `go.mod`file and run `go mod tidy`.

 ## Warning

 `char *helheimVersion();` is not in the default cffi lib you build out of the examples.
 Please check helheim discord